tabareCapitan/tabarecapitan.github.io/docs/openScience.md

 ### Transparency

-The production of knowledge in economics (and beyond) is an open conversation and everything in such production is up to debate.
+The production of knowledge in economics (and beyond) is an open conversation and everything in such production is up for debate.
 But it's a lot harder to debate when one cannot see the full results, code, or data underlying the conclusion of a research article.
 My goal is to facilitate that debate, at least around my work.

 When possible[^4], I include a link to a replication package that contains instructions to replicate the analyses, as well as data and code when possible.
 When I succeed in my quest for transparency, my work can be replicated with one click (provided you have the right software and basic folder structure).
 However, this is an ongoing effort that is better reflected in my ongoing research.